Decrease Back Pain, Lift A Personal Best By Creating Trunk Stability

 A dome-shaped muscular partition separating the thorax from the abdomen.
-It is connected to the rib and back, and when it contracts, it pulls the lungs down decreasing the pressure in them and thus makes us breath in.
-An easy way to decrease back pain by using the diaphragm to create extra stability in your mid section.
+It is connected to the rib and back, and when it contracts, it pulls the lungs down decreasing the pressure in them and thus making us breathe in.
+An easy way to decrease back pain is by using the diaphragm to create extra stability in your midsection.

-So how do we know is we are using our diaphragm to its potential?
-Take a big breath in and hold it, did majority of the movement come from you chest?or your belly? most people will notice most of the movement occurs around the chest and ribs.
+So how do we know if we are using our diaphragm to its potential?
+Take a big breath in and hold it, did the majority of the movement come from your chest? or your belly? most people will notice most of the movement occurs around the chest and ribs.
 This means your diaphragm is getting lazy and we need to wake it up and make the most of its potential.

 How to wake the Diaphragm up: